A wise man once told me to always “speak my truth.” He told me that my voice was beautiful, and that what I had to say was powerful.

 I then asked myself, what if others besides those closest to me have the potential to be moved by my words?
 What if I took the vulnerability of my heart to an entirely new level, and opened my thoughts to anybody in the entire world who would listen?
 What if within the pages of my journals, I carried a little piece of magic that could make a friend, or a stranger, simply feel something.
 Joy, inspiration, sadness or laughter, what if inside myself I carried the ability to make somebody feel?

 So, this is now for all of you.
-This is now for anybody and everybody who stumbles across my words dug from deep inside, this is for every single soul who believes an eighteen-year old’s heart carries the capability to inspire the world.
+This is now for anybody and everybody who stumbles across my words dug from deep inside, this is for every single soul who believes a nineteen-year-old’s heart carries the capability to inspire the world.

 You now hold every bit of my heart and soul in your hands, as you see life through the eyes of my wondrous soul.